JSBmanD/docs/pages/integrations/trafficguard.md

 ## TrafficGuard Setup

-!!! info ""
+[block:callout]
+{
+  "type": "info",
+  "title": "Requirements",
-	You need to be a TrafficGuard customer & must have set up your [Properties within TrafficGuard](https://support.trafficguard.ai/docs/managing-your-properties).
+  "body": "You need to be a TrafficGuard customer & must have set up your [Properties within TrafficGuard](https://support.trafficguard.ai/docs/managing-your-properties)."
+}
+[/block]

 To link your Branch account with TrafficGuard, you will need the following: